resources3312/bslib/README.md

 # Basiclib

-Or bslib, this library writed, for more effective and fastly writing code.
-No think about code quality, I begginer in C language, and library will update end become better and quality
+Or bslib, this library was written for more effective and faster code writing.
+The code is a mess, I'm still a beginner in C programming, but i will update and refactor it sometime
 ## Installation

 ``` bash